gvwilson/buildtogether.tech/src/thinking/index.md

 because they don't yet have a clear distinction between what belongs to the library and application and what is specific to their code.

-What ties these things together is that novices don't have a [%i "mental model" %][%g mental_model "mental model" %][%/i%] of the problem.
+What ties these things together is that novices don't have a [%i "mental model" %]mental model[%/i%] of the problem.
 A mental model is a simplified representation of something that's good enough for present needs.
 One example is the ball-and-spring models used to represent molecules in chemistry classes: real atoms aren't marbles and atomic bonds aren't springs,